srini1992-code/Website_Template/README.md

 # Website_Template
-This is a static website designed using HTML, CSS.if offers services in design,development and hosting!
+This is a static website designed using HTML, CSS,Beginner-friendly!

+Happy coding!